 What Are Calories?

 A calorie is a unit of energy.
 You need calories to survive.
-Just how much depends on a variety of factories, such as your age, gender, total weight and lean mass, physical activity, and energy requirements.
-The amount of calories needed vary from one person to another.
+Just how much depends on a variety of factories, such as your age, gender, total weight, lean mass, physical activity, and energy requirements.
+The number of calories needed vary from one person to another.
 So does counting calories matter?

 A sedentary individual doesn’t need more than 1,500 calories a day, while a pro athlete or a bodybuilder can have as much as 8,000 calories daily.
 Gauging your daily calorie intake without being aware of your energy expenditure is useless in gaining or losing weight.